patricksavalle/hash_tag/README.md

 Related entry queries are cached for 10m.

-To generate a user-presentable index use (beware this can be a very large structure, normally an <UL>).
+To generate a user-presentable index use (beware this can be a very large structure, normally an &lt;UL&gt;).
 This index is cached for 1 hour.